We offer excellent facilities for both private study and teaching activities.

 Our School has two dedicated study areas with around 30 workstations for research postgraduates.
 The Human Communications Laboratory provides support for software usability, annotation of multimodal data, recording of interviews and digital editing.

-We work closely with specialists in language studies from other centres and schools, so you’ll also have access to a recording studio, a phonetics laboratory for acoustic and articulatory analysis of speech, and a linguistics laboratory with eye-tracking apparatus.
+We work closely with specialists in language studies from other centres and schools, so you will also have access to a recording studio, a phonetics laboratory for acoustic and articulatory analysis of speech, and a linguistics laboratory with eye-tracking apparatus.

-You’ll also be able to use the Language Zone which is free and open to all students at the University.
-This has a computer cluster for personal study, books, magazines, and audio and video resources to help you learn a language.
+You will also be able to use the Language Zone which is free and open to all students at the University.
+This has a computer cluster for personal study, books, magazines, and audio and video resources to help you learn all the languages in our wide portfolio.

-There is also the University’s excellent library service that offers cutting-edge learning spaces and vast digital and print-based collections.
+The University’s excellent library service also offers cutting-edge learning spaces and vast digital and print-based collections.

 The Centre for Translation Studies at Leeds would like to express its thanks to: